 I've said it before, and I'll never stop saying it: If you incorporate one anti-aging skincare product into your everyday routine, let it be sunscreen.
 "It's never too late to begin wearing daily SPF," Kunin assures.
 "Even if you have been a lifelong sun seeker, it is never too late to prevent further sun damage."

 Consistency is the key with sunscreen—you really do have to apply at least SPF 30 every day (and ideally throughout the day, too) to keep your skin glowy, youthful, and, most importantly, safe. "[Apply] on all exposed skin surfaces every day with commitment to consistency," says Kraffert.
-"This includes hands, exposed forearms, neck (front, sides, back) and décolleté in addition to face."
+"This includes hands, exposed forearms, neck (front, sides, back) and décolleté in addition to the face."

 We know that most people, us included, are turned off by applying sunscreen to the face every day because most formulas are thick, chalky, and break you out.
 But we promise, Supergoop!
 Unseen Sunscreen ($44) and EltaMD UV Clear Facial Sunscreen ($37) are two Byrdie editor-approved products that will impress you.

 4. Embrace Moisturizing Emollients

 Skin gets drier, flakier, and duller as we age, meaning you should get in the habit of protecting its moisture barrier early on.
 There are a few truly effective moisturizing ingredients dermatologists always recommend, including moisture-trapping lipids, which mimic the natural lipids in the skin that make babies' skin so soft and silky but that deteriorate over time.
 Ciraldo makes an Intense Replenishing Serum ($70) which has "bioidentical skin lipids and a super-potent antioxidant called Lipochroman."
 Though, Ciraldo also recommends CeraVe's drugstore cream, which contains lipids, at a super-affordable price.